 Toward a Phenomenology for the Correspondence Theory of Truth

-Toward a Phenomenology for the Correspondence Theory of Truth Appears only in an Italian translation, "Verso una teoria fenomenologica della verita come corrispondenza," in Discipline Filosofiche (Bologna), I, 1991, 125-147.
+Toward a Phenomenology for the Correspondence Theory of Truth Appears only in an Italian translation, "Verso una teoria fenomenologica della verita come corrispondenza," in Discipline Filosofiche (Bologna), I, 1991, pp. 125-147.

 “Der Erfullungssynthesis dieses Falls ist die Evidenz oder Erkenntnis im pragnanten Wortsinn.
 Hier ist das Sein im Sinne der Wahrheit, der recht verstandenen “Uebereinstimmung,” der adaequatio rei ac intellectus” realisiert, hier ist sie selbst gegeben, direct zu erschauen und zu ergreifen.
 Die verschiedenen Begrifffe von Wahrheit, die auf Grund der einen und selben phanomenologischen Sachlage zu constituiren sind, finden hier die vollkommene Klarung.”